AdamOpps/NLSA_SWAXS_Adam/README.md

     - Note that, except for the final reconstructed data, all files and figures created by this GUI are moved to a folder generated at the start of the runtime within the GUI’s working directory.
 The naming convention of this folder is ```/temp_data_{YYYYMMDD_HHmmSS}```, where the bracketed string is a timestamp.

 # More Details
-See the documentation file in "./doc/" folder for more implementation details.
+See the documentation file in the ./doc folder for more implementation details.